 The best expert is the person, who has worked with lots of different headsets.
 One of DJs shared his experience.

 Well, to start with, the sound is flat and well-balanced.
 It seriously lacks coloration though.
 Not the best model to choose, if you simply need something to plug-in and just listen to music, but a decent one for studio recording work.

 I am honestly surprised that HD280 Pro is being promoted as a tool for DJs.
 It has really weak basses and middle tones.
 Things do get better after fiddling EQs, but it doesn`t fix the situation in general.

 Also I am not saying that this is the most comfortable model I`ve ever tried.
 It even used to give my ears serious fatigue, until I adjusted them properly.
 In my opinion it is worth paying a hundred or two more and getting something of a higher quality and comfort.

-The only job this headset completes perfectly – is isolating from any outside sounds.
+The only job this headset completes perfectly – is isolating you from any outside sounds.
 Construction engineers receive their A+ from me.
-Hearing anything but music, when wearing Sennheiser HD280 Pro is almost impossible
+Hearing anything but music, when wearing Sennheiser HD280 Pro is almost impossible.

 Alternatives to Consider

 A pair of solid constructed headphones.
 It does provide that juicy sound, but is extremely uncomfortable for even middle-termed sessions and also lacks some consistency.